-Possibly you knew before, that Excel is comprised of a multitude of single files, what was better explained in this article.
+Possibly you knew before, that Excel is comprised of a multitude of single files, which was better explained in this article.
 Some of these files we can see now in the VBA console.
 They appear as separate worksheets, VBA Excel modules, forms, or classes.
-All of these files are placed in their appropriate folders, making the visibility of our Excel document as the folder tree (Pic.
+All of these files are placed in their appropriate folders, making the visibility of our Excel document the folder tree (Pic.
 17).
 When you import new files with VBA code, they are immediately populated in the aforementioned Excel file structure (Pic.
 18).

-There is obviously the much quicker way to do this, although it works when all the concerned sheets are opened and when there are not many of them in the console.
-I mean, that if you have i.e. 7 workbooks with expanded folder trees, then might be a problem with finding the right one, where the VBA module should be put in.
+There is obviously a much quicker way to do this, although it works when all the concerned sheets are opened and when there are not many of them in the console.
+I mean, if you have i.e. 7 workbooks with expanded folder trees, then might be a problem with finding the right one, where the VBA module should be put in.
 This is why I frankly recommend the first option described above.

 If it’s still unclear to you, watch the video tutorial attached to the bottom.

 2. When your VBA modules have been placed properly, you can copy sheets from the Excel Geocoding Tool file.
-The Excel Geocoding Tool is build of 2 sheets and you have to copy all of them.
+The Excel Geocoding Tool is built of 2 sheets and you have to copy all of them.
 The best way is to select them all, right-click, and choose the “Move or Copy” option (Pic.
 20).
-Next, you choose the target workbook – your own one and optional location of these sheets.
+Next, you choose the target workbook – your own one and the optional location of these sheets.
 Remember about switching on the “Create a copy” option.
-Otherwise, these sheets will be moved and left the geocoding file empty.
+Otherwise, these sheets will be moved, and left the geocoding file empty.

 The Excel application will automatically redirect you to these sheets in your own project if everything is alright.
-Sometimes you might see the alert (Pic.20) stating about repeated names for all groups of names included in the geocoding file.
+Sometimes you might see the alert (Pic.20) stating repeated names for all groups of names included in the geocoding file.
 If you haven’t had this alert and your sheets have been copied correctly, you can omit this section and go to the bottom.

 It means the geocoding sheets were previously in this workbook and next have been deleted.
 Bear it in mind, especially when you are going to migrate the geocoding sheets more than once, because of some mistake reasons.